regexpressyourself/Scheduler/README.md

 After 7 years of retail and countless excuses from management about the difficulty of creating a schedule, I decided to try to ease the process.

-## What Scheduler Is
+## What Scheduler.py Is
 =====================

-Scheduler is designed to give a comprehensive starting point for a schedule.
-It randomly assigns shifts to employees based on their available days and hours and neatly exports the data to an excel file for further manipulation.
+Scheduler.py is designed to give a comprehensive starting point for a schedule.
+It randomly assigns shifts to employees based on their available days and hours and.py neatly exports the data to an excel file for further manipulation.

-Currently, Scheduler is simply a python script and can be run from the command line.
+Currently, Scheduler.py is simply a python script and can be run from the command line.
 I plan on porting to a web app for use in the future.

-## What Scheduler Is Not
+## What Scheduler.py Is Not
 =========================

-Scheduler is not meant to be interactive scheduling software.
+Scheduler.py is not meant to be interactive scheduling software.
 Its purpose is simply to give you a starting point to build on.
 It will randomly assign shifts to employees while adhering to days off, hours per week, and some other nuanced shift constraints.
 While the process is not interactive, a  well-formatted